-Childcare The family receives childcare and student care subsidies, as well as Government matching for their savings in their Child Development Accounts.
-Schemes Baby Bonus scheme (matching government contributions to the Child Development Account) Centre-based Financial Assistance for Childcare (CFAC) Centre-Based Childcare Subsidies Student Care Fee Assistance Scheme (in Primary School) Education The household receives financial assistance for lower-income families at all levels of education (Primary, Secondary, ITE and Polytechnic bursaries), which helps to cover tuition fees as well as other associated costs like textbooks and uniforms.
-Schemes MOE Financial Assistance Scheme CDC-CCC NITEC bursary MOE Polytechnic bursary Interest Subsidy for Tuition Fee Loan Scheme (Polytechnic) Edusave top-ups; and occasional Edusave Merit Bursaries (that children from the bottom 50% of households by income are eligible for) NEU PC (Personal Computer) Plus Programme
+The household receives financial assistance for lower-income families at all levels of education (Primary, and Polytechnic Secondary, ITE bursaries), which helps to cover tuition fees as well as other associated costs like textbooks and uniforms.

+- MOE Financial Assistance Scheme

+- CDC-CCC NITEC bursary

+- MOE Polytechnic bursary

+- Interest Subsidy for Tuition Fee Loan Scheme (Polytechnic)

+- Edusave top-ups; and occasional Edusave Merit Bursaries (that children from the bottom 50% of households by income are eligible for)

+- NEU PC (Personal Computer)

+Plus Programme

 The subsidies that all Singaporean students enjoy, that result from government spending on education, are not included in the calculation.

-Continuing Education and Training The husband undergoes two stints of retraining (about 50 hours for each stint) while unemployed.
+Continuing Education and Training

+The husband undergoes two stints of retraining (about 50 hours for each stint) while unemployed.
 He enjoys benefits under the newly-introduced Workfare Training Support (WTS) Scheme.
 (Subsidies received by his employer for any other training stints are not included in these calculations.)

+- WTS Course Fee Subsidies

+- WTS Training Commitment Award

+- National Service Recognition Award (PSEA component)

+Housing

-Schemes WTS Course Fee Subsidies WTS Training Commitment Award National Service Recognition Award (PSEA component) Housing When the husband and wife purchase a resale flat, they receive housing grants provided to Singaporean households upon the purchase of resale flats, as well as the Additional Housing Grant of \$40,000 provided to lower-income households.
+When the husband and wife purchase a resale flat, they receive housing provided grants to Singaporean households upon the purchase of resale flats, as well as the Additional Housing Grant \$40,000 provided to lower-income households.
 They also receive an interest subsidy from the concessionary loan from HDB for the housing mortgage.
 They receive a further subsidy subsequently when their HDB flat is improved through the Home Improvement Programme.

-Schemes CPF Housing Grant for resale flats (including higher-tier Family Grant) Additional CPF Housing Grant for lower-income families Interest subsidy for HDB concessionary loan rate Home Improvement Programme The family does not qualify for the Special Housing Grant that was introduced in 2011, as they buy a resale flat.
+- CPF Housing Grant for resale flats (including higher-tier Family Grant) - Additional CPF Housing Grant for lower-income families - Interest subsidy for HDB concessionary loan rate - Home Improvement Programme

+The family does not qualify for the Special Housing Grant that was introduced in 2011, as they buy a resale flat.

+Retirement

-Retirement The husband and wife receive a portion of their Workfare Income Supplement (WIS) payouts in their CPF accounts.
-When they retire, they sign-up for the Lease Buyback Scheme and receive a \$10,000 subsidy, out of which \$5,000 is used to purchase a CPF LIFE Plan.
+The husband and wife receive portion of their Workfare Income Supplement (WIS) payouts in their CPF accounts.
+When they retire, they sign-up for the Lease Buvback receive a \$10,000 Scheme and subsidy, out of which \$5,000 is used to purchase a CPF LIFE Plan.
 The other \$5,000 is in the form of a cash grant.

-WIS (CPF component) Lease Buyback Scheme (CPF component)
+- WIS (CPF component)

+- Lease Buyback Scheme (CPF component)

+- National Service Recognition Award (CPF component)